 Predominantly, supply chain management is heavily relying on EDI.
-Electronic data interchange has been widely used in different industries, such as ocean logistics, air cargo, transportation logistics, finance and insurance companies, warehousing, manufacturing, retail, high-tech, services, and healthcare providers.
+Electronic data interchange has been widely used in different industries, such as ocean logistics, air cargo, transportation logistics, finance and insurance companies, warehousing, manufacturing, retail, high-tech services, and healthcare providers.

 According to available data, 85% of supply chain management companies are using EDI today.
-This proves also that all the “EDI is dead” articles are exaggerating.
+This also proves that all the “EDI is dead” articles are exaggerating.
 As the electronic data interchange between companies is actually growing, therefore electronic data interchange most probably won’t disappear anytime soon.
-However, changes in formats and the implementation are happening.
+However, changes in formats and implementation are happening.

 The Importance of Electronic Data Interchange

-Electronic data interchange is widely used as it is well established for business-to-business communication with a number of different standards.
+Electronic data interchange is widely used as it is well-established for business-to-business communication with a number of different standards.

-Some electronic data interchange formats are not the ideal form of communication anymore as they are rigid, but there are solutions that can help to handle them better and new formats are emerging and taking the place of the old ones.
+Some electronic data interchange formats are not the ideal form of communication anymore as they are rigid, but there are solutions that can help to handle them better, and new formats are emerging and taking the place of the old ones.

-This already leads us to our next topic: electronic data interchange has quite a few challenges that we will be discussing in another post in more depth to give you a better understanding that why improvements are necessary for electronic data interchange.
+This already leads us to our next topic: electronic data interchange has quite a few challenges that we will be discussing in another post in more depth to give you a better understanding of why improvements are necessary for electronic data interchange.
 In this post, we are briefly explaining some of these challenges.

 Electronic Data Interchange Challenges